 In the afternoon, continue north to Tangier.
 Commanding the Straits of Gibraltar, Tangier has been coveted by the great powers of Europe and North Africa for millennia, and its port has been one of the most contested in the Mediterranean.
 Today, Tangier remains a critical crossing point between the continents of Africa and Europe.

 Spend the morning exploring the sites of Tangier and visit the architectural echoes of its ancient past and recent history.
 Begin your exploration of the city in the footsteps of Matisse, with morning tea at the Grand Hotel Villa de France, one of the artist’s well-known haunts in Morocco.
 Walk through the Old City, visit the fortified kasbah and the Petit Socco square in the old Medina.

-In the afternoon, board the ferry and sail to Algeciras in Spain before transferring by coach to Seville (ferry included in tour price).
+In the afternoon, board the ferry and sail to Tarifa in Spain before transferring by coach to Seville (ferry included in tour price).

 Seville is the fourth-largest city in Spain and the capital of Andalusia.
 Located on the banks of the Guadalquivir River, Seville is a spectacularly beautiful city which combines the fascinating vestiges of Moorish culture, medieval and baroque Christian monuments, and grandiose remnants of the 1929 Exposición Iberoamericana with a thriving modern industrial urban centre.

 After a talk by Brian, spend the morning exploring the historical heart of Seville with a walking tour of the Santa Cruz quarter.
 Originally a thriving Jewish district, it was taken over at the end of the 14th century by Christians who converted the synagogues into churches.
 Visit the immense 15th century Gothic Cathedral and admire La Giralda, initially built as a minaret which became the Cathedral belfry, which today houses the tomb of Christopher Columbus.